Alex-Fabbri/Alex-Fabbri.github.io/_posts/2012-05-05-TutorialBank.md

 # Introduction

 Welcome!
-If you've made it here, you are probably interested in Natural Language Processing \(NLP\) or a related field \( even if you're not, keep reading! \).
-NLP is rapidly growing, and as a result, advancing in the field can seem daunting to the student or researcher.
+If you've made it here, you are probably interested in Natural Language Processing \(NLP\) or a related field \(even if you're not, keep reading!\).
+NLP is rapidly growing, and as a result, advancing in the field can seem daunting to the student or the researcher.
 To help the growing NLP community and advance research related to NLP for educational applications, we introduced a new corpus in our paper "TutorialBank: Using a Manually-Collected Corpus for Prerequisite Chains, Survey Extraction and Resource Recommendation."

 # What is TutorialBank?

 TutorialBank is a manually collected dataset of over 5,600 resources on NLP as well as the related fields of Artificial Intelligence (AI), Machine Learning (ML) and Information Retrieval (IR).
-We hand-picked high-quality resources over years related to these areas.
-These include tutorials, libraries, codebases among others.
+Over a few years we hand-picked high-quality resources related to these areas.
+These include tutorials, libraries, codebases, among others.
 We feel that students learn a lot from reading tutorials in addition to academic papers, so we focus on resources other than papers.
-For each resource, we note meta-data such as the type of resource (pedagogical function as stated in the paper) and categorize each one according to our own taxonomy of over 300 topics.
+For each resource, we populate our database with meta-data such as the type of resource (pedagogical function as stated in the paper) and categorize each one according to our own taxonomy of over 300 topics.

 # How can I use TutorialBank?

 Very easily!
-We created [a search engine](http://tangra.cs.yale.edu/newaan/) which we call "All About NLP" (AAN) and which you can use to easily search our corpus.
+We created [a search engine](http://tangra.cs.yale.edu/newaan/) which we call "All About NLP" (AAN) and which you can use to easily search our corpus ([Access the corpus](https://github.com/Yale-LILY/TutorialBank)).
 Our site also hosts the ACL Anthology Network Corpus and allows you to search over 24,000 papers.
-We are constantly expanding our corpus and developing our site.
 You can explore our taxonomy and pick the type of resource you are looking for by clicking "Browse Resources by Topic:"

 <br>